thedatanecdotes/DataAnecdotesWeb/README.md

    3) Tweet analysis throughout pivotal months pertaining to the specific topic
    4) Conclusion
 - [Our Team](https://thedatanecdotes.netlify.app/OurTeam)
-   Its the page you would want to visit to meet all the harworking, bright minds putting up amazing stories for you.
+   It's the page you would want to visit to meet all the harworking, bright minds putting up amazing stories for you.

 - [Contact Us](https://thedatanecdotes.netlify.app/ContactUs)
-  Fill the form on this page if you want to reach out to us for feedback or getting your hands on the unbiased data analysis on topic of your choice.
+  Fill the form on this page if you want to reach out to us for feedback or for getting your hands on the unbiased data analysis featured on our website.

 ## BUILT WITH